talhavawda/za-telecoms-twitter-footprint/Documents/Meeting 11-24 Notes.md

 - Get data into a Neo4j database
 - Look at how to use the Cypher query language
+  - See how to display query results in tabulated/graph form
 - Formulate list of queries
+  - ... that will produce the analytics for your report on the topic
+  - Do some by analysing the data that was collected
+- Develop Web Interface/Architecture
+  - Integrate the database API into the website so that queries can be visualised by the site

 - See Neo4j demos
+- Extend the scraping to see from those users who mentioned (at least) 1 of the 4 companies, see which other ISP Companies they follow
+- We can extend the twitter scraping (the Python script) as:
+  - Users don’t have to necessarily @ the ISP for the tweet to be included
+  - Include more keywords, especially regarding the names of the ISP’s themselves -> E.g.‘covid’, ‘telkom’…..etc.

 <br>

 # Queries